Frequently Asked Questions

 - students 21 years of age or older prior to October 1 of the academic year in which they enroll (prior to March 1 for those enrolling for the spring semester)

-Annually you are required to update your documentation and receive approval for your accommodations.
-More information is available on the Special Accommodations page.
+Annually, you are required to update your documentation and receive approval for your accommodations.
+More information is available on the Medical Accommodations page.
 If your request is approved, we will make your assignment prior to releasing rooms for the general student population.
 If it is not approved, you will receive a login time to choose your assignment with the rest of the student body.
-Documentation must be received by the Office of Residence Life by April 1.
+Documentation must be received by the Office of Residence Life by April 3.

 Gender Inclusive rooms allow for two people regardless of gender to live together in a room.
-For 2018-19, Gender Inclusive rooms are available in Russell Hall, Catskill Hall, and Riverview Townhouses.
+For 2023-24, Gender Inclusive rooms are available in Russell Hall, Catskill Hall, and Riverview Townhouses.
 Gender Inclusive rooms are assigned in advance of students picking their own room.
-For additional information, contact the Director of Residence Life in 111 Catskill Hall by Friday, March 30.
+For additional information, contact the Senior Assistant Director of Residence Life in 111 Catskill Hall by Monday, April 3.

-- Students that live in Catskill, DuBois, Gerry, Murphy, O’Connor or Russell Halls must have a meal plan.
-All students in these halls will be defaulted to a 19 meal plan, and may change this online beginning June 1, 2018, using HMS.
+- Students who live in Catskill, DuBois, Gerry, Murphy, O’Connor or Russell Halls must have a meal plan.
+All students in these halls will be defaulted to a 19 meal plan, and may change this online beginning June 1, 2023, using HMS.
 Students have through the first 10 days of classes to make changes to their meal plan.

 - Residents of the Riverview Townhouses do not have to have a meal plan.
 They may choose to have one if they wish (including a commuter plan), but it is not required.